goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Always configure a memory limit using both Docker and the JavaScript runtime flags.
 The Docker limit is needed to make thoughtful container placement decision, the --v8's flag max-old-space is needed to kick off the GC on time and prevent under utilization of memory.
 Practically, set the v8's old space memory to be a just bit less than the container limit

-**Otherwise:** The docker definition is needed to perform thoughtful scaling decision and prevent starving other citizens.
+**Anders:** The docker definition is needed to perform thoughtful scaling decision and prevent starving other citizens.
 Without also defining the v8's limits, it will under utilize the container resources - Without explicit instructions it crashes when utilizing ~50-60% of its host resources

 🔗 [**Read More: Set memory limits using Docker only**](/sections/docker/memory-limit.md)